zmudzinski/rabbitmq_rpc/README.md

 Thus if you are using e.g. Laravel all you have to do is to put this variables in your `.env` app file.

-**Notice** If your application don't use `.env` files, don't forget to load them by executing the code:
+**Notice** If your application doesn't use `.env` files, don't forget to load them by executing the code:
 ```php
 $dotenv = Dotenv\Dotenv::create(__DIR__);
 $dotenv->load();